MONICA HUERTA

 Hold Still: Coming Undone Reading Print Culture Like a Work of Art

 New Directions in Print Culture Studies: Archives, Materiality, and Modern American Culture, eds.
-Jesse Schwartz and Daniel Worden, Bloomsbury Academic (2022)
+Jesse Schwartz and Daniel Worden, Bloomsbury (2022)

 My reason for trying to “think like a work of art,” is to find still another way of relating to historical and aesthetic worlds that are ultimately irretrievable.
 Like [Stephen] Best, I am not trying to recover them in order to suture the genocidal politics of the nineteenth century with some oppositional politics of the twenty-first.
 But I do mean to salvage the meanings we can find and forge in these archival bits of print culture we have decided must matter to us somehow.
 These same bits may not matter in another moment, but still and yet, the children in these images – not children anymore, only tones in shapes on cardboard cards – continue to mean now.
 What I try to reencounter in these images are the linked and unstable channels of geography and time.